getdnsapi/getdns-java-bindings/README.md

 This is an early version with limited testing and validation.
 This has been tested on CentOS 6.3 64-bit.

 ##External dependencies
-This has been built and tested with Java 1.7 and 1.8
+This has been built and tested with JDK 1.7 and 1.8

 Currently building against the getdns 0.1.7 release. getdns external dependencies include: